 A leader is always central to any culture of transformation.
 Agile development and Scrum teams are no exceptions.
-Today Agile, DevOps and Scrum are no longer just marketing buzzwords; these methodologies & approaches have proven their merit in reducing waste, quickening time-to-market and providing greater opportunities for customer feedback and improved collaboration.
+Today Agile, Scrum, and DevOps services are no longer just marketing buzzwords; these methodologies & approaches have proven their merit in reducing waste, quickening time-to-market and providing greater opportunities for customer feedback and improved collaboration.

 As a product evangelist and scrum master, I have built digital products for over 15 years, and along this journey, I have witnessed Agile and Scrum growing from their modest beginnings to emerge best practices in IT projects.
 Having managed a variety of agile scrum teams ranging from 1 to 30 team members, co-located and distributed across multiple time zones, what I discern is that Agile and Scrum practices would prove the holy grail of continuous and efficient software delivery only when a leader is capable of creating adequately empowered, collaborative and self-organizing teams.

 There is no silver bullet.
 There is no ‘one size fits all’.

 In my opinion, there exists no particular style, which any effective manager would use as a standard yardstick.
 Instead, one should consider leveraging multiple styles and use the one that looks the best fit for a given situation.
 A real scrum master knows that following agile in true spirit is when you are willing to commit in a servant-leader format.
 This style is not about telling teams what to do and how to do things but about effectively removing roadblocks and impediments that obstruct efficiencies.
 Having said that, at times, you might be required to be authoritative nonetheless & lead from the front; whereas, at times, you may want to choose to be a disciplined follower.
 Succinctly put, one needs to act as a mentor and as a coach, ensuring proactive guidance and empowerment to teams to deliver their best.